mvirgo/Extended-Kalman-Filter/README.md

 ## Build instructions
 Assuming you have 'cmake' and 'make' already:
 1. Clone this repo.
-2. Make a build directory: mkdir build && cd build
+2. Make a build directory: `mkdir build && cd build`
-3. Compile: cmake .. && make
+3. Compile: `cmake .. && make`
-4. Run it: ./ExtendedKF path/to/input.txt path/to/output.txt.
-You can find some sample inputs in 'data/'. eg. ./ExtendedKF ../data/sample-laser-radar-measurement-data-1.txt output.txt
+4. Run it: `./ExtendedKF path/to/input.txt path/to/output.txt`.
+You can find some sample inputs in 'data/'.
+    * eg. `./ExtendedKF ../data/sample-laser-radar-measurement-data-1.txt output.txt`

 ## Results
 In two different simulated runs, my Extended Kalman Filter produces the below results.
 The x-position is shown as 'px', y-position as 'py', velocity in the x-direction is 'vx', while velocity in the y-direction is 'vy'.
 Residual error is calculated by mean squared error (MSE).